Skip to content

 How to Get Involved

-Volunteers are needed Tuesdays and Thursdays at 7:00 pm & Saturdays at 10:30 am Contact owmc@ottawaaa.org. or call The Intergroup Office and leave your contact information
+Volunteers are needed Tuesdays and Thursdays at 7:00 pm & Saturdays at 10:30 am Contact owmc@ottawaaa.org. or call The Intergroup Office 613-237-6000 and leave your contact information.

-In most cases, AA members must have a minimum of 2 years of sobriety.
+A.A. members must have a minimum of 2 years of sobriety to host and 1 year of sobriety to co-host a meeting.

 Please contact the CFT Committee at cft@ottawaaa.org for more information.